pmd/pmd-bluej/README.md

 You can install PMD from a prebuilt file or download it and build it yourself.

-Since this extension is not portable between Linux or Windows there are 2 .jar files here, PMDExecExt-win.jar for Windows and PMDExecExt.jar for Linux/Unix.
+This extension works both under Linux and Windows and there is only one jar file (since version 2.1).

 To install under Linux, assuming you have installed BlueJ in your home directory (the standard location for version 3.1.5 of BlueJ for Linux) copy the